Creekstone Farms Premium Beef: History

 Creekstone Farms is currently owned by the Marubeni Corporation and was owned by Sun Capital Partners.
-When Stewart retired, he retained ownership of the farm in Kentucky, which has since been sold and no longer is connected to the Creekstone Farms brand.
+When Stewart retired, he retained ownership of the farm in Kentucky, which has since been sold and is no longer connected to the Creekstone Farms brand.

-The company reports that Japan's ban on U.S. beef beginning in 2003 caused the company to lose a third of its sales, prompting the layoff of about 150 people.
+The company reports that Japan's ban on U.S. beef began in 2003 and caused the company to lose a third of its sales, prompting the layoff of about 150 people.

 BSE testing

-Creekstone Farms is known for its attempt to test all of its beef for bovine spongiform encephalopathy (BSE, or "mad cow disease").
+Creekstone Farms is known for its attempt to test all of its beef for bovine spongiform encephalopathy (BSE), also known as "mad cow disease".
 At a cost of about half a million dollars, Creekstone built a testing lab, the first inside a U. S. meat packing plant, and hired the necessary personnel.
 In 2004, however, the U.S. Department of Agriculture, which controls the sale of testing kits, refused to sell Creekstone enough to test all of its cows.

-The USDA's stated position was that allowing any meatpacking company to test every cow would undermine the agency's official position that random testing was scientifically adequate to assure safety.
+The USDA stated that allowing any meatpacking company to test every cow would undermine the agency's official position that random testing was scientifically adequate to assure safety.
 The USDA also claims that testing does not ensure food safety because the disease is difficult to detect in younger animals.
-An alternative position is that the USDA's objection is the result of pressure from larger meatpacking operations.
-The president of the National Cattlemen's Beef Association told The Washington Post that "If testing is allowed at Creekstone, we think it would become the international standard and the domestic standard, too."
+An alternative position is that the USDA's objection is due to the pressure from larger meatpacking operations.
+The National Cattlemen's Beef Association president told The Washington Post "If testing is allowed at Creekstone, we think it would become the international and domestic standard, too."
 Creekstone Farms says tests cost about $20 per animal, increasing the cost of beef by about 10 cents per pound.
 The USDA currently tests about 1 percent of cattle slaughtered in the U.S.

 Lawsuit

 In March 2006, Creekstone filed a lawsuit against the USDA for refusing to allow complete testing.
-On March 29, 2007, Judges James Robertson of the U.S. District Court for the District of Columbia ruled that USDA had the authority to restrict the use of biological products and to regulate diagnostic testing but that this authority did not extend to the regulation of BSE test kits.
-On August 29, 2008, the Court of Appeals for the District of Columbia Circuit affirmed the district court's finding of the USDA's authority to restrict the use of biological products and to regulate diagnostic testing but reversed the lower court's ruling that USDA did not have the authority to regulate BSE test kits.
+On March 29, 2007, Judge James Robertson of the U.S. District Court for the District of Columbia ruled that the USDA had the authority to restrict the use of biological products and to regulate diagnostic testing but that this authority did not extend to the regulation of BSE test kits.
+On August 29, 2008, the Court of Appeals for the District of Columbia Circuit affirmed the district court's finding of the USDA's authority to restrict the use of biological products and to regulate diagnostic testing reversing the lower court's ruling that the USDA did not have the authority to regulate BSE test kits.